crsharat/amazon-product-search-chatbot/README.md

-# turbo-telegram
+# Amazon Product Search Chatbot
-Will scrape top 5 amazon product and provide the results in facebook messenger
+Will scrape top amazon product and provide the results in facebook messenger